You can use cached credentials for any or all of the following:

 Use cached passwords to give users access to domain resources using their own Windows credentials.
 This option is needed only when users log into the server without using their Windows credentials (for example using public key authentication).
 Without cached credentials, users who log in with public key authentication have access to folders on local drives, but don't have access to network resources.
 For more information, see Record and Use Cached Credentials.

 Use a specified account to connect to SFTP-accessible network resources or mapped drives.
 This option allows you to provide access that wouldn't be available to a user based on that user's own Windows account privileges.

 Use a specified account to give the server access to Active Directory.
 The server uses this account when it queries Windows Active Directory for user attributes and group membership.
 For more information, see Active Directory Access Pane.

-Use a specified account to provide access to external users.
-External users run under the privileges of the specified account.
+Use a specified account to provide access to Web Edition users.
+Web Edition users run under the privileges of the specified account.
 This option is available only if you are running Reflection for Secure IT Web Edition.
-For more information, see External Users pane.
+For more information, see Web Edition Users.